wp-plugins/post-type-spotlight/readme.txt

 *   It receives 'featured' and 'featured-$posttype' classes via the post_class filter.
 *   Shows featured posts as such in the post type's admin screen
-*   Stores a post meta field, '_pts_featured_post', which can be used to query featured posts.
+*   Assigns a post a hidden taxonomy term (featured) that can easily be queried.

-*Note: For the plugin to work on the core attachment post type, you must be using 3.5 or above.
-All other features will work on 3.1 and up.*
+*Note: For the plugin to work on attachments, you must be using 3.5 or above.
+All other features will work on 3.1.0 and up.*

 == Installation ==